How Good Do You Need to Be to Play Varsity High School Tennis?

-Tennis is not the most popular sport in America, so the quality and competitiveness of teams can be very inconsistent.
-In sports like track, volleyball, and football, the tryout process usually sees coaches evaluate raw talent and decide whether the player can match the learning curve fast enough to stay on the team.
-Because the learning curve in tennis is considerably longer, tennis coaches expect players to be relatively complete before they try out.
-Players with less than 1 year of experience are unlikely to earn a starting position on the team if they do not possess competent topspin groundstrokes, volleys, and serves as well as match experience and a decent working knowledge of singles and doubles strategy.
+Unfortunately, tennis is not the most popular sport in America, so the quality and competitiveness of high school teams is very inconsistent.
+In sports like track, volleyball, and football, tryouts often see coaches evaluating raw talent and deciding whether a new player can match the learning curve fast enough to stay on the team.
+Because the learning curve in tennis is considerably longer, team coaches expect players to be relatively complete before the try out.
+As a result, players with less than 1 year of experience are unlikely to earn a starting position on the team without competent groundstrokes, volleys, serves, and match experience in both singles and doubles strategy.

 In California and most other parts of the US, high school tennis matches feature 7 matches: 4 singles matches and 3 doubles matches.
 In some east coast areas such as New York, team play may only feature 5 matches (2 singles, 3 doubles).
 The team with the most wins overall wins the meet.
 Most matches are played in a best of three sets format with no-ad scoring and with a 10-point tiebreaker in place of a third set.

-There are 10 starting positions on a team (plus usually 2-5 substitutes), and during a meet, coaches determine the line-up.
+In a 7-match format, there are 10 starting positions (plus 2-5 alternates), and during a meet, coaches determine the line-up.
 Usually, the most skilled player is the number one singles player and the least skilled pair plays number 3 doubles.
 However, coaches often alter lineups to secure specific wins after scouting the other team.
 For example, coaches might switch the number 2 and number 3 singles players against a team that has a very strong number 2.
 By doing that, the coach secures a likely victory in the number 3 slot by sacrificing a probable loss at number 2.

 What do tryouts and practices look like?

 The tryout process is completely up to the coach of the team.
 Most of the time, tryouts feature simple drills where the coach can evaluate a player’s groundstroke mechanics, serves, and experience.
 At very competitive schools, coaches may have a minimum UTR requirement - usually 2 for girls and 4 for boys - for players to attend the tryout.
-Few schools are this competitive, but the ones that are may have a multi-day tryout and require players to play matches against each other on the first day.
+For these ultra competitive schools, tryouts may take place over several days and feature significant match play.

 After tryouts, the players that make the team will continue to jostle for their spot in the line-up.
 Typically, practices will involve conditioning exercises and a lot of match play so the coach can try different combinations of players for doubles.
 After two weeks of practice, the coach will have a good idea of the players’ strengths and weaknesses and where they belong in the lineup.